scmethods/scregclust/README.md

 so, clusters are associated with regulatory programs and target genes are allocated to clusters with best fitting regulatory programs.

+See the provided vignette on how to use the algorithm.

 ## Installation

 You can install the development version of scregclust from